Rumination And Mental Health: How Ruminating Affects You

 Ruminating can be closely associated with depression and anxiety.
 With rumination, repetitive thoughts can make concentrating on other stimuli very difficult.
 If you’re anxious, you may repeatedly think about everything that could go wrong.
 This can make you feel more anxious.
 If you’re depressed, you might repeatedly think negative thoughts, potentially triggering greater anxieties and their associated memories and feelings.

 Identifying and understanding rumination as a negative process that may impact your daily life can be the first step to breaking the cycle.
 If you enter a cycle of ruminating, it can be important to identify it quickly and try to stop it before it becomes more intense and frequent.
-Below, find several strategies you may wish to implement to begin to break the cycle.
+Below, find several strategies you may wish to implement to help break the cycle and stop rumination from interfering with your life.

 Make a plan to address the thoughts